Thodorhs/WPAcrack/README.md

 Using aircrack-ng

 # Prerequisites
-- wireless adpter with monitor mode
+- wireless adapter with monitor mode
 - kali Linux (for using is varius penatration tools)

 # Run
-./wpa.sh
+- ./wpa.sh

+***Download the rockyou wordlist and place it in the same directory.***

+***Make sure you get the wireless adapter name correctly and try not to be connected to any networks during the crack.***